 We’ll get the negative aspects of ghostwriting out of the way first.

-1. You Can’t Take Credit for Your Work Most of the Time
+1. Often, You Can’t Take Credit for Your Work

-Ghostwriters work in every single niche, and it’s absolutely acceptable.
+Ghostwriters work in every single niche, and that’s acceptable.
 Hell, there’s even such a thing as a ghost designer.

-Make it a habit to ask everyone you work with for a testimonial of some kind.
+Make it a habit to ask everyone you work with for a testimonial.
 Since ghostwriting content such as blogs and case studies is becoming more popular, many of your clients may not mind admitting that you write their content.

 Content marketing is a necessity for successful businesses.

 As a ghostwriter, you’ll have strict deadlines that you can’t change.
-You’ll need to be disciplined in your writing timelines and get your work done on time.
-Adherence to deadlines can make or break your business.
-You’ll lose clients if you can’t deliver their writing projects on time.
+You’ll need to be disciplined in your writing timelines and finish your work on time.

 I treat the businesses I work with as if they are my own, if not better.
 I’m deadline-driven, and my clients love me because of this.
-Always treat your clients’ business with respect, and you’ll be golden.
+Always treat your clients’ business respectfully, and you’ll be golden.

 I write EVERY SINGLE DAY.
 Yep, no breaks.
 I’m crazy too and essentially run two writing businesses, so that requires A LOT of writing.

-There’s no room for ego here, except of course you can know that you’re writing skills are the shit.
+There’s no room for ego here, except, of course, you can believe that you’re writing skills are the shit.
 But when considering becoming a ghostwriter, you don’t want to get TOO cocky.

 Now onto the fun part, the pros of being a ghostwriter.

-2. You Can Ghostwrite and Write Your Novel
+2. Ghostwrite and Write Your Novel at the Same Time

 What’s incredible is that ghostwriting may be the perfect career if your goal is to earn good money writing.
 Plenty of ghostwriters make six figures a year and more doing what they love.

 3. Ghostwriters Are Multi-talented